Alpine Tips

 To give a little extra boost, you might try bouncing on the sling ,which will apply more force to the load than your static body weight.

-For more comments on this method and the photo of how to set it up, please join my Premium Membership.
+Want to read more comments on this method and a photo of the set up?

 The "Swiss cheese" model of risk mitigation